Padraig Robinson is an artist writing books and screenplays.

-The forthcoming novella Gaze Against Imperialism (Metaflux Publishing 2019), comes out of a longer investigation in the Irish Queer Archive, initially tracking tensions between activism and the social economy of the ‘scene’.
+The book Gaze Against Imperialism (Metaflux Publishing 2019) was written in the form of a rehearsal or index for an experimental film never intended to be made.
+It comes out of a longer investigation in the Irish Queer Archive, initially tracking tensions between activism and the social economy of the ‘scene’.
 This is summarised in a 1981 speech by President of the National Gay Federation, David Norris, who warned: ‘It would be an appalling irony if the net impact of the gay liberation movement was merely to make homosexuality safe for capitalism’.
 The long form text A Quare Invisibility opens the book, drawing from a speech by the Other Fellow (a camp and intellectual character in Brendan Behan’s 1954 play The Quare Fellow, set in Mount Joy Prison).
 Through a Queer Poetics that dissolves clear national borders, A Quare Invisibility is the ear the book.
 A non-psychoanalytic ear, that is, overly aware of the violence of naming; the dual incarceration of speech; and 'gay' history in the framework of a merely liberated patriarchy.
 This is followed by eight scenes of scripted dialogue with university librarian Cathal Kerrigan, who was co-founder of the small, early 1980's lobby group ‘Gays Against Imperialism’.
 By articulating the homonym 'gaze' and 'gays', the title not only points to the generative misunderstandings in any public utterance, but also to the space between reading and listening.